Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 - 57th Street

-To see the spectacle, try to be at one of those streets about 30 minutes earlier.
-The streets get extremely crowded, especially in Midtown, as everyone tries to catch a glimpse of the phenomenon.
-When you go there, be mindful of cars.
-Once the traffic light turns red for pedestrians, it’s time to clear the roads!
+To see the spectacle, try to be at one of those streets at least 30 minutes earlier.
+The streets get extremely crowded, especially in Midtown, as everyone tries to catch a glimpse of the beautiful phenomenon.
+When you go there, be mindful of cars at all times.
+Once the traffic light turns red for pedestrians, it’s time to clear the streets!

 Prepare your camera for the perfect shot!

-Reverse Manhattanhenge is the winter version of the Manhattanhenge allowing you to witness a special sunrise in January.
-It is, therefore, quite the opposite of the summer Manhattanhenge.
-The experience, however, is just as magical.
+You can also witness a Manhattanhenge in the winter!
+Because it’s the winter version of Manhattanhenge, it’s called Reverse Manhattanhenge.
+It allows you to witness a special sunrise in January.
+The experience is just as magical and absolutely worth waking up early for.
 The dates and times are both determined by Jackie Faherty, an astrophysicist at the American Museum of Natural History.

 Winter Manhattanhenge 2020 took place on: